kiegroup/dashboard-builder/builder/src/main/tomcat7/README.md

 --------------------------

 Once started, open a browser and type the following URL:
 <code>http://localhost:8080/dashbuilder-tomcat-7.0/</code>.
-A login dialog should be displayed.
+A login page should be displayed.

+You can sign in with any of the users defined above.